CARBETH & GOVAN- renewing resistance

 “My hope is that having experienced the power of our connection to one another and to the land, we will find the inspiration and strength to take our next steps in this journey towards reclaiming our full humanity - which always has been, is, and will be in loving connection with each other and the land.”

-“The land, the sky, the waters - this earth is who we are, these bodies of ours, they are the earth, we are the earth.
+“The land, the sky, the waters - this earth is who we are.
+These bodies of ours, they are the earth.
 If we can feel and speak and act from that truth then we are available to the enormous power that will shrug off and destroy these puny domination systems.
 Whether we are shrugged off too, or whether we are part of the earth shrugging them off, either way those systems will be gone and we the Earth continue.”

 There were many beginnings to the walk.
 Not one.